JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 * **wys** itself,
 * the wys GitHub directory (if you have cloned it),
-* the hidden directory `~/.wys`, which contains the config file, the SKID database, the wys icon, and the `./bin` directory with the `abspath` CLI), and
+* the invisible directory `~/.wys`, which contains the config file, the SKID database, the wys icon, and the `./bin` directory with the `abspath` CLI), and
 * `~/Library/Logs/wys`, which contains the log files.

 Temporary files in `/tmp` will be automatically removed by **wys** after every scan, and potential detritus will be removed at macOS boot.